spsquared/SPARK_Future-Engineers_2023/README.md

 ### Text-Only, Auto-Login, & Run on Startup

-Switch the Jetson Nano to text-only mode (gui is almost useless for this application and only causes unneccesary slowness).
+Switch the Jetson Nano to text-only mode (A GUI is almost useless for this application and only causes unnecessary slowness).

 ```
 sudo systemctl set-default multi-user.target